Education

-How DEX Prices Work: AMM Formulas, Liquidity Pools, and Price Calculations Explained
+How DEX Prices Work: AMM Formulas and Liquidity Pools

-How DEX Prices Work: AMM Formulas, Liquidity Pools, and Price Calculations Explained
+How DEX Prices Work: AMM Formulas and Liquidity Pools article cover

 Have you ever wondered how decentralized exchanges determine the price when you swap tokens?
 Unlike traditional exchanges with order books, DEXs use mathematical formulas to calculate prices automatically.